 Away led her to serve as Programs Director for five years.
 She returned to Break Away in the position of Co-Executive Director after receiving a Masters of Social Work from the University of Michigan, where she focused on Community Organizing.
 She was a Global Scholar (working on gender-based violence in South Africa) while at Michigan as well as co-founder of the Alliance of Progressive Social Workers and The Feminist Table.

 tia [at] alternativebreaks [dot] org

 Tia fell in love with alternative breaks and Break Away at the ABCs in Grand Canyon National Park in 2010.
 Already a believer in the power of small groups, Tia took everything gained from the ABCs and worked as part of a dedicated team founding the alternative breaks program at the University of Delaware.
-Tia has since served as an AmeriCorps VISTA with Campus Compact in West Virginia, and has contributed to the Movement as a Break Away Intern, Trainer, Fellow, and now - Programs Director.
-Tia is honored to continue involvement with this powerful movement, contributing to, and learning from, community every day.
+Tia has since served as an AmeriCorps VISTA with Campus Compact in West Virginia, and has contributed to the Movement as a Break Away Intern, Trainer, Fellow, Programs Director, and now - Community Director.
+Tia is honored to continue involvement with this powerful network, contributing to, and learning from, community every day.

 meghan [at] alternativebreaks [dot] org

 When Meghan started at William & Mary, she was just another freshman with a vague interest in service.
 She quickly found herself captivated by the immersive aspect of alternative breaks and went on to serve as a Site Leader and Student Director for the program.
 Her commitment to active citizenship only deepened after attending the ABCs and witnessing the true power of commitment to community.
 After a 2016 Break Away Internship, Meghan returned to William & Mary as a Community Engagement Fellow, serving as the adviser for alternative breaks.